greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 Sweet memories..., but nowadays all ingredients have AXI, AHB or APB interfaces (and couple more weirder ones).

 ## Choices
-There used to be 3 vendors + ARM  selling NOC creators to You.
+There used to be 3 vendors + ARM + selling NOC creators.
 They come with fancy configuration app.
 I say "used to" because they are being swallowed and not sure to exist on the market much longer.
 All apps create ugly unreadable RTL code.
 My guess it is on purpose to make it look sophisticated and hard to implement Yourself.

-There is also open-source (like OpenSoC) but for me it is "תפסת מרובה לא תפסת" syndrom.
-For non Hebrew readers - it approximately translates to " there is no value in excess".
+There is also open-source (like OpenSoC) but for me it has  "מרובה תפסת , לא תפסת " syndrom.
+If Your Hebrew is lacking  - it approximately translates to " there is no value in excess".

-My rings-inspired NOC is still great, but it is scary to conventional designer and their managers.
+My rings-inspired NOC is still great, but it is scary to conventional designers and their managers.
 This is the reason i thought of AXI NOC from scratch.
 Recently,  projects i came across in companies i work for, could benefit from simple NOC that doesn't require a dedicated person cooking the ( Arteris Sonics netSpeed )  for the duration of the project and beyond.
 About hardships of these commercial solutions You can read in my older Linky-Dinky post.
 And anyway,  most of them are not that relevant or alive.

 ## The setup of AXI NOC

-Suppose You have few masters and bunch of slaves.
+Suppose You have few AXI4 masters and bunch of slaves.
 The task is to enable masters to access slaves with max reasonable efficiency.
 Complications and restrictions: